165th Rifle Division: Mga Offensive

 In March the 165th left 54th Army and returned to Front control where it remained until July, when it was assigned to 8th Army of the same Front.
 Operation Iskra in January had restored land communications with Leningrad, but the corridor south of Lake Ladoga remained narrow and dominated by German artillery observers on the heights near the village of Sinyavino.
 This led the STAVKA to order a fifth offensive to finally take this place.
 The town of Mga was at the base of a wide salient with Sinyavino at the tip, and the plan was to envelop the salient using the forces of Leningrad Front's 55th and 67th Armies and Volkhov Front's 8th Army.
-The latter was due east of Mga and was to make its main thrust on a 13.6km sector in the Voronovo area, penetrate the defenses, and link up with the Leningrad Front armies driving down from the north while detaching two rifle divisions and a tank brigade to strike at Sinyavino from the south.
+The latter was due east of Mga and was to make its main thrust on a 13.6 km sector in the Voronovo area, penetrate the defenses, and link up with the Leningrad Front armies driving down from the north while detaching two rifle divisions and a tank brigade to strike at Sinyavino from the south.
 The Army was also to make a supporting attack in the area north of Pogoste on the MgaKirishi rail line.

 In order to penetrate the strong German defenses the Army commander, Lt.
 Gen. F. N. Starikov, organized his main forces into two shock groups.
 The 165th was in the second echelon of the southern shock group along with the 374th Rifle Division.
 The offensive was preceded by six days of artillery fire on the enemy positions, which were held by the 5th Mountain Division.
 Despite the careful preparations the attack stalled after capturing the forward German trenches.
 Starikov made several efforts to renew the drive, including committing the 165th and 379th Rifle Divisions from second echelon in late July, but with little effect.
 The 132nd Infantry Division arrived in the nick of time to reinforce 5th Mountain before it collapsed.
 On August 9 reconnaissance elements of Starikov's shock groups found what they took as a weak point in the defenses around a small bridgehead on the east bank of the Naziia River held by 5th Mountain.
 He ordered in additional forces to support the 165th and two other divisions already fighting in the area, and although the defenders were nearly encircled and the Pogoste heights were taken, the effort subsequently stalled.
 The bridgehead was taken after it was evacuated overnight on August 14/15 but by then the offensive had collapsed in utter exhaustion, although the STAVKA did not officially end it until August 22.
 The 165th had again suffered heavy casualties in the two rifle regiments it had in first echelon.
 By the end of the month it had returned to direct Front command; on September 29 it was assigned to the Reserve of the Supreme High Command and began moving west.
 It was soon assigned to the 93rd Rifle Corps.